 Ark Marine Ltd does not state that dinghy launch will be routine or without difficulty in 100% of disaster situations whatever the attitude of the yacht in the water or whatever obstacle the yacht may have hit, simply because all such situations vary to a very wide degree.

-The launch time mentioned of 20 seconds is an indication only, presumes an orderly and timely launch by a crew who possess adequate sailing skills to be at sea in the vessel and location they are sailing in, and are properly versed in disaster management.
+The launch time mentioned of 20 seconds presumes an orderly and timely launch by a crew who possess adequate sailing skills to be at sea in the vessel and location they are sailing in, and are properly versed in disaster management.
+If secured by one of the three safety harness arrangements, then the launch time will be longer depending upon how the user has rigged the harnesses.
+In most arrangements there will be two shackles to unclip from deck mounting points.

 The practical reality is that Dinghy Derrick has shackles able to be released both on the strops connected to the dinghy lifting eyes, and separately onto the halyards and frame, so enjoys a variety of disconnection points.
 There is provision for dropping the dinghy if the winch is out of action due to loss of power or other problem.
 All of this is better than most powered davits even if their have manual override, or having to pump up a deck stored inflatable.

-Ark Marine Ltd specifically deny any and all responsibility for an exact period of time in which a dinghy can be launched in any emergency situation, and for the exact manner in which this may need to be done in those circumstances.
+Ark Marine Ltd specifically denies any responsibility for an exact period of time in which a dinghy can be launched in any emergency situation, and for the exact manner in which this may need to be done in those circumstances.